-Trauma can affect a person’s ability to have satisfying relationships with others.
-This may include:
+Trauma can affect your ability to have satisfying relationships with others.

 - not knowing how to trust

-- not recognizing when he or she is in a dangerous situation
+- not recognizing when you are in a dangerous situation

 - not knowing how to give and take in relationships

-- repeatedly searching for someone to rescue him or her.
+- repeatedly searching for someone to rescue you.